 Until I had children I never gave it a thought.
 I figured all the schools were going to be pretty similar so it didn’t really matter.
 Well, it did.
 Half way through my daughter’s kindergarten year we had such a bad experience with her school that we moved during spring break!
 Now, I understand this is a bit extreme, but had I thought more about the schools prior to purchasing the property I likely wouldn’t have been in such a tricky position.

-There are many places you can go to look up information on schools and any real estate agent should be able to help you through.
-Great Schools is a good resource and can be located HERE.
+There are many places you can go to look up information on schools and any real estate agent should be able to point you to appropriate resources.
+Great Schools is one such resource and can be located HERE.
 Great Schools goes through academics, demographics, environment.
 It’s very thorough and allows you to compare different schools using the same criteria.
 Although the property listing should clearly state the appropriate schools, they aren’t always right.
 For an up to date map of boundaries, go to the source, Monroe County School Corporation.
 Of course, there is always a private option, but for resale, the public schools are the ones that matter.

 Cheers to all of you who have little kiddos going off to school this month.
 If you are considering a move, let me know… I’m always here to help.